solidsnk86/NeoTecs/Contribuiting.md

 There’s several ways to contribute, not just by writing code.
 If you have questions, see [support][].

-### Financial support

-It’s possible to support us financially by becoming a backer or sponsor through [Open Collective][collective].

 ### Improve docs

 As a user you’re perfect for helping us improve our docs.